Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Difficulty Level: We rate this trek as moderate to challenging.
 At the same time, you don’t need to be a marathon runner or a mountaineer.
 You’ll hike 5 to 7 hours daily on a mountainous terrain, including some steep climbs.
 Kala Patthar at 5,644m and EBC at 5,364m are the highest points of the trek.

 The main challenge is altitude.
-Oxygen levels drop to about 50% of the sea level and can lead to severe altitude sickness.
+Oxygen levels drop to about 50% of sea-level levels and can lead to severe altitude sickness.

 Acclimatization and Trekking Pace: Our luxury itinerary ensures comfort and safety, with two acclimatization days in Namche and Dingboche.
 You’ll ascend gradually following a safe altitude guideline.
 You should trek slowly and stay well-hydrated.
 Drink about 4 liters of water or fluids daily.
 You should be able to acclimate safely following this schedule.

 Training and Preparation: You don’t need any prior high-altitude trekking experience.
-You should train in advance for an easier experience.
+You should train in advance to make the experience easier.
 Engage in cardio workouts, such as jogging, cycling, or swimming, and consider weekend hikes with a light daypack if possible.
 You should get comfortable walking 6 hours a day on uneven terrain.

 Mental strength is just as important.
 The trek can be challenging, but remember, the reward is extraordinary.
 Maintaining a positive outlook on a trek is essential to enjoying it.